 Example: The Role of Mistakes

 Mistakes are inevitable and vital in language learning.
 By treating errors as learning opportunities, learners reduce anxiety and gain confidence.
-Several language coaches recommend keeping a “mistake journal” to track recurring issues and progress.
+In my experience coaching language learners, keeping a “mistake journal” to track recurring issues significantly accelerates progress.

 Real-World Experiences: What Learners Report